 In our mathematical model, when one node fails, we know how long it takes to detect and achieve consensus on the failure, and how long it takes subsequently to relocate the role.
 Knowing this, together with the failure rate of each AZ, it is possible to model the probability of an occurrence of a compound failure that results in loss of continuity of state.
 This is the basis on which we are able to provide our guarantee of eight 9s of reliability.

-Even once you have a theoretical approach to achieving a particular aspect of fault tolerance, there are numerous practical and systems engineering aspects to consider in the wider context of the system as a whole.
+Once you have a theoretical approach to achieving a particular aspect of fault tolerance, there are numerous practical and systems engineering aspects to consider in the wider context of the system as a whole.
 We give some examples below.
 To explore this topic further, read and/or watch our deep-dive on the topic, Hidden scaling issues of distributed systems — system design in the real world.

 Consensus formation in globally-distributed systems